LessPainful/LessPainful_ios_server/README.md

 ---------------------------

 To use LessPainful for iOS with your app, you must create a new target for your app.
-This target links with a number of frameworks, as described here.
+This target links with a couple of frameworks, as described here.

 *Note*: it is important that you create a separate target as a copy the target you usually use when distributing you app to your users.
 Don't link with our framework in your production app - this may cause app rejection by Apple since we are using private APIs.